The home of sports games

 Looking at the two charts above from Nike and Vans' official websites, it would seem Nike sneakers actually run half an EU size larger than Vans shoes.
 For instance, a US men's 9 from Nike is a size 42.5 EU, whereas a US 9 from Vans comes in at just a size 42 in EU measurements.

-This is definitely worth keeping in mind if you're looking to pick up a pair of trainers from either brand.
+This is worth keeping in mind if you're looking to pick up a pair of trainers from either brand.
 That said, shoe size is only one piece of the puzzle.
 You also need to consider how Nike and Vans shoes compare in terms of width.

 However, unlike determining the length of a shoe, figuring out its width is not as simple.
 Shoe size usually only accounts for the shoe's length, and the width may differ from one model to another.